Criminal Intelligence Service Austria at a glance

 International Police Cooperation and Wanted Persons

 Successful police work calls for international cooperation.
-Open borders and readily available means of transport and communication have globalized both the economy and crime.
+Open borders and readily available means of transport and communication have globalised both the economy and crime.

 Experts of the Fugitive Active Search Team get involved in cases of operational and highly intensive searches for individual criminals wanted by a warrant of arrest.